DoctorHinky/DoctorHinky/README.md

 - ⏰ i am currently lerning coding bei DCI
 - my hobbi's are swimming, coding and sports

-## Never stop learning!!!
-- scientia sit potentia
+- and remember: scientia sit potentia!

--
+- so never stop to learn 📖

 ### funfact?
 - in childhod i did hate computers, and i never though i ll work on them 🤔